X

 A person’s family history and personal history can also be another useful tool to get a better idea about whether you are dealing with eczema or psoriasis.
 Those of us with eczema may have a family history of eczema, asthma, or seasonal allergies.
 And of course, folks with psoriasis may note a family history of psoriasis.
 This factor, personal history/family history, is probably the least important factor when arriving at a diagnosis of eczema vs psoriasis.
 However, it still can be helpful.

 As we noted, treatments for mild eczema and mild psoriasis can be very similar.
 For both conditions, regular usage of a moisturizer can help.
 Additionally, steroid cream including over-the-counter ones can also reduce the intensity of the spots.
-For over-the-counter remedies, hydrocortisone 1% ointment is best.
+For over-the-counter remedies, hydrocortisone 1% ointment, a topical corticosteroid is best to reduce inflammation.

 We hope this helps you to make a better determination about whether you have psoriasis or eczema.
 If you or someone you know is still struggling with getting a diagnosis or treating their condition, please see us here at Advanced Dermatology of the Midlands where we have extensive experience in taking care of these problems for our patients daily.